 Luckily, there’s a variety of options available these days (our Revolution fabric and LiveSmart options are just two examples).
 Designed to resist holding stains to allow for easy cleanup, performance fabric is a no brainer for someone who plans to put their fabric to the test.

-Bonus tip: For those that prefer the fine feel of leather, microfiber leather is another great option.
-Offering that luxury look without the cost, it’s very resistant to stains, tears, scratches, and fading.
+Bonus tip: For those that prefer the feel of leather, microfiber leather is another great option.
+Offering that premium look without the cost, it’s very resistant to stains, tears, scratches, and fading.